GSA/open-gsa-redesign/_apidocs/entity-api.md

 This content is currently not Firefox compliant.
 Please access via Chrome or Internet Explorer.
 ## Overview
+**Important Note:** The specifications on this page are for a soon to be released API.
+Check back here or be in contact with IAE for the release date and testing sessions.
 The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.